Fig 1. Native copper. Credit: David Belanger, UCSC.

 Antlerite crystallizes in the orthorhombic system in crystals up to 2 centimeters long.
 They commonly appear fibrous and in cross-fiber veinlets, feltlike, granular or powdery lumps and aggregates.

-Chalcanthite is a mineral that consists of mainly of hydrated copper sulfate (CuSO4), although it is rarely used as a source of copper.
+Chalcanthite (Fig 5) is a mineral that consists of mainly of hydrated copper sulfate (CuSO4), although it is rarely used as a source of copper.
 It occurs as greenish-blue triclinic crystals or as fibrous veins or stalactites.
 It is soluble in water and has a nauseating taste.
 Hardness 2.5; relative density 2.25.
-See Fig 5.

-Chalcocite is a dark gray or black mineral, copper (I) sulfide (Cu2S).
+Chalcocite (Fig 6) is a dark gray or black mineral, copper (I) sulfide (Cu2S).
 It is a major copper ore found mainly in sulfur deposits.
 The crystals occur in orthorhombic granular masses, or rarely in prismatic form.
 It is found (often with bornite) in the Ural Mountains, Africa, South America, Alaska, Connecticut, and the southern United States.
 Hardness 2.5 to 3.0; relative density 5.7.
-See Fig 6.

-Chalcopyrite, also called copper pyrites, is the most important copper ore (CuFeS2), very similar to pyrite, with which it is often associated in sulfide veins in igneous and certain metamorphic rocks.
+Chalcopyrite (Fig 7), also called copper pyrites, is the most important copper ore (CuFeS2), very similar to pyrite, with which it is often associated in sulfide veins in igneous and certain metamorphic rocks.
 The crystals are tetragonal but often occur in masses.
 Hardness: 3.5–4; relative density 4.2.
-Clacopyrite is found in the United States, Canada, Australia, western Europe, and South America.
-See Fig 7.
+Chalcopyrite is found in the United States, Canada, Australia, western Europe, and South America.

-Covellite is a mineral form of copper sulfide (CuS).
+Covellite (Fig 8) is a mineral form of copper sulfide (CuS).
 It occurs with other copper minerals and is mined as an ore.
 It forms hexagonal, platy crystals, which have a deep indigo blue color, often tinged with purple.
 It cleaves into thin, flexible plates.
 Hardness 1.5–2.0, relative density 4.7.
-See Fig 8.